Hesperocyparis abramsiana: Reproduction and phenology

 The reproductive age of the Santa Cruz cypress is on average 11 years of age.
 Seed viability falls to 10 percent by the time a tree is 30 years old.
 Like some other coniferous trees, the seed-bearing cones of the Santa Cruz cypress depend on fire to heat open the cone and release the seeds.
 The fires burn the vegetation in the area, including the parent tree.
 The seeds of the cypress are then able to germinate without the competition of other plants in the area.

+Taxonomy

+As with Hesperocyparis stephensonii, Hesperocyparis abramsiana was scientifically described for the first time in 1948 by Carl Brandt Wolf.
+The species was initially named Cupressus abramsiana.
+There was some uncertainty if it were best described as a species with papers being published in 1970 and 1982 classifying it as a variety or subspecies of Cupressus goveniana.
+Along with the other new world cypress species it was moved from Cupressus to the new genus Hesperocyparis in 2009.

+As of 2024 Hesperocyparis abramsiana is considered the correct name for the species, with no subdivisions, by Plants of the World Online, World Flora Online, and the Gymnosperm Database.

+Names

+The species was named by Wolf to honor Dr LeRoy Abrams, a botanist at Stanford University.
+Abrams had also studied the trees with Wolf in 1937.

 Ecology

 The habitat of the Santa Cruz cypress consists of the chaparral and closed-cone pine forest communities in the Santa Cruz Mountains.
 The habitat ranges from 300 to 750m in elevation, consisting of poorly developed sandstone or granitic soils.
 The climate of this area produces cool, wet winters and hot, dry summers, and natural fire regimes periodically destroy the vegetation in the area.
 The Santa Cruz cypress have evolved to be dependent on these fires for reproduction.
 The trees are obligate seeders, meaning they do not regenerate after burning up in a fire.
 Instead, the seeds germinate after the fire to minimal competition.
 They are then able to regenerate and grow the population.
 If fires are too frequent, seedlings will not be able to reach reproductive age.
 If fires are too infrequent, the trees do not reproduce often enough to maintain population size.